COMMUNITY PROFILE:

 ELECTIONS 2024:

-This seat is on the ballot during the 2024 election cycle.
-Running for the seat are Cameron Reny (D) and Dale Harmon (R).
+This seat was on the ballot during the 2024 election cycle.
+Running for the seat were Cameron Reny (D) and Dale Harmon (R).

 View contributions to each candidate, campaign expenditures and campaign filings on the Maine Ethics Commission website.